How To Delete All Google Photos

 Removing Photos From Your Mobile Device

 Removing all photos only from your device and not Google Photos will allow you to free up room on your phone while still keeping all of your photos safe and sound.
 There are a few ways to go about this:

 Option 1: Launch Google Photos on your phone and select a photo for removal.
 Then tap the three-dots icon toward the top to open the menu.
 Then just choose ‘Delete from Device,’ and that photo will be removed from your phone but not Google Photos.

-Option 2: Head to Settings in Google Photos and choose ‘Free up device storage.’
+Option 2: Head to Settings in Google Photos and choose ‘Free up space.’
 This will let you know that the photos have been backed up to Google Photos and you can tap on Remove to rid your device of all the photos.

 Option 3: This is the typical removal option.
 Just open your Photos Gallery and move all photos to the trash bin.
 You can delete multiples in this way as well.